psymbio/sudoku-solver/README.md

 Long answer: <https://psymbio.github.io/posts/sudoku/>

 I still am working on it, if you know how I can implement solving sudokus through a ML based approach, you should probably email me before all my hair falls out.

+And if you can deploy it, please do.